The University of Iowa Eight Over 80 Award

 Anita Hockett 54GN

-Anita Hockett (54GN) continues to be an unstoppable hero in health care.
+Anita Hockett (54GN) was an unstoppable hero in health care.
 A nurse manager most of her career, she opted out of retirement and into helping others.

 Soon after leaving her hospital position in 1995, she assisted in opening Volunteers in Medicine (VIM), a free medical clinic near St. Charles, Missouri.
-In 1996, Hockett was appointed clinical director and remains in that role today.
+In 1996, Hockett was appointed clinical director and remained in that role until her passing on April 13, 2025.

 Hockett's career path began at age 7, when she assisted the doctor in caring for her baby sister who had contracted pneumonia.
 She became a registered nurse after graduating from Iowa, pausing briefly to focus on her children.